DataKitchen vs Sourcery

 - Scalability — Designed for enterprise-level scaling

-- IDE Integration — Seamless integration with popular IDEs
+- IDE Integration — Seamless integration with popular IDEs for code refactoring

 - Robust automation features for data pipelines